QuiverTools/QuiverTools.jl/docs/src/tutorial.md

 1
 ```

-This allows to determine wether a root is real, imaginary isotropic or imaginary anisotropic.
+This allows to determine whether a root is real, imaginary isotropic
+or imaginary anisotropic.

 ```julia-repl
 julia> ds = QuiverTools.all_subdimension_vectors([5, 5])